wee270641/Heart-Attack-Prediction/README.md

 # Heart-Attack-Prediction

-Machine learning project: to create a model for heart attack prediction
+Machine learning project: to create a model for heart attack prediction.